Oil And Gas Commission Study Methane Seepage Raton Basin

 - The Colorado energy office;

-- The division of water resources in the department of natural resources (department);
+- The division of water resources in the department of natural resources;

-- The division of mining, reclamation, and safety in the department;
+- The division of mining, reclamation, and safety in the department of natural resources;

-- The division of parks and wildlife created in the department; and
+- The division of parks and wildlife created in the department of natural resources; and

-- Local governments, including the boards of county commissioners in Las Animas and Huerfano counties.
+- The boards of county commissioners in Las Animas and Huerfano counties.